bradhowes/ghstats/README.md

 # ghstats

-This is a simple Python script that fetches the status of all of your known GitHub repositories and shows their current 'build' or CI pipeline status.
+This is a simple Python script that fetches info for all your known GitHub repositories and shows their _build_ or CI pipeline status.

 ![ghstats](ghstats.png)